-Baffin Island, the fifth largest one on earth is shaped like a gargantuan caribou leg, partially cloaked in glaciers, mostly covered in tundra and has several long bays that jab into the island’s mountainous middle.
-Iqaluit, the capitol of Nunavut, Canada’s vast Inuit territory, lies at the end of Frobisher Bay.
-Despite a population of just 7,000 people it feels like a city.
-There are slums, suburbs, gangs, artists, bureaucrats, hardworking young migrants from the Arctic countryside and bums, like Joe.
-Long after most other homeless left the beach, Joe remained, catching meals outside his shanty with fish nets set in the bay for char and begging about town for change to buy kerosene and cigarettes.
+Baffin Island, the fifth largest one on earth is shaped like a gargantuan caribou leg, partially cloaked in glaciers, mostly covered in the tundra, and has several long bays that jab into the island’s mountainous middle.
+Iqaluit, the capital of Nunavut, Canada’s vast Inuit territory, lies at the end of Frobisher Bay.
+Despite a population of just 7,000 people, it feels like a city.
+There are slums, suburbs, gangs, artists, bureaucrats, hardworking young migrants from the Arctic countryside, and bums, like Joe.
+Long after most other homeless left the beach, Joe remained, catching meals outside his shanty with fishnets set in the bay for char and begging about town for change to buy kerosene and cigarettes.
 He was a nag and a bore, in the way bums can be, but he did have fans.
-When his shanty burnt to the ground, townspeople helped him rebuild.
+When his shanty burnt to the ground, the townspeople helped him rebuild.

 “There are a lot of ifs living here,” Joe said, his gruff face looking orange in the room’s surreal light, “but I‘d rather be on my own.”
 He nodded in the direction of the nursing home.
 “It’s a good idea for people who can hardly walk or hardly do anything, but people like me who can go after women,” and he groped Elena, whose puffy cheeks crinkled into a smile, “I don’t want to be in that category.
 I see old folks, crouching, hurting to walk, shuffling through the years, I want someone to take me out before I go into that kind of situation.”